AWS CloudFormation

 AWS CloudFormation is a service provided by Amazon Web Services (AWS) that enables users to model and manage infrastructure resources in an automated and secure manner.
-Using CloudFormation, developers can define and provision AWS infrastructure resources using a JSON or YAML formatted Infrastructure as Code (IaC) template.
+Using CloudFormation, developers can define and provision AWS infrastructure resources using a JSON- or YAML-formatted infrastructure as code template.
 The service was released on February 25, 2011.

 Overview

 AWS CloudFormation provides a way for users to model an entire AWS infrastructure in a text file, allowing for the infrastructure to be version-controlled, shared, and reused.
 By using templates, users can create, update, and delete a collection of resources together as a single unit, known as a stack.

 Template anatomy

 A CloudFormation template consists of several sections, including Resources, Parameters, Mappings, Conditions, Outputs, and Metadata.
 The most important section is the Resources section, which defines the AWS resources to be created or modified.

 Resources

 Resources are the AWS components that are created, updated, or deleted when the CloudFormation stack is created, updated, or deleted.
 Examples of resources include Amazon EC2 instances, Amazon S3 buckets, and AWS Lambda functions.